vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ai-usage: human-only
 ---

-# Microosft Defender for Endpoint on Linux for ARM devices (preview)
+# Microsoft Defender for Endpoint on Linux for ARM devices (preview)

 Now in [preview](/defender-xdr/preview), Microsoft Defender for Endpoint on Linux supports ARM64-based Linux servers.
 Read this article to get an overview of this new capability, how to deploy it on ARM64-based Linux servers, and how to troubleshoot issues that you might encounter.